Freeport-McMoRan Inc

 How much of Freeport-McMoRan's waste is recycled or recovered?

 In 2023, Freeport-McMoRan reported a total waste generation of 749,997,200 metric tonnes, of which 0.02% was recovered through recycling, reuse, or composting.
-This low recovery rate highlights limited waste diversion and suggests that Freeport-McMoRan may be relying more heavily on landfill or incineration, underscoring opportunities for stronger resource recovery initiatives.
+This low recovery rate highlights limited waste diversion and suggests that Freeport-McMoRan may be relying more heavily on landfill or incineration, underscoring opportunities for stronger resource recovery initiatives. a

 Has Freeport-McMoRan reduced its environmental waste footprint over time?

-Since 2019, Freeport-McMoRan's total waste generation has remained relatively stable with no meaningful fluctuations over time, indicating consistency in waste generation practices.
+Since 2019, Freeport-McMoRan's total waste generation has remained relatively stable with no meaningful fluctuations over time, indicating consistency in waste generation practices. a

-Over the same period, Freeport-McMoRan's waste recovery rate declined by 6.23%, and then remained stable in 2023, possibly indicating that earlier setbacks have leveled off without signs of active improvement.
+Over the same period, Freeport-McMoRan's waste recovery rate declined by 6.23%, and then remained stable in 2023, possibly indicating that earlier setbacks have leveled off without signs of active improvement. a

 Overall, Freeport-McMoRan’s waste generation and recovery data show a mixed and inconsistent trend.
 A deeper analysis of the company's activities, industry benchmarks, and operational changes is needed to assess its sustainability performance more precisely.